Meat

 Not Recommended

-Cooked meat should not be stored at room temperature for extended periods due to rapid bacterial growth.
+Cooked ground meat should not be stored at room temperature for extended periods due to rapid bacterial growth.

 Refrigerator